cs-uob/COMS10012/exercises/posix/src/act2/permissions.md

 Create a file in your home directory, e.g. `nano readme.txt` then add some content.

-Check, by using `su USERNAME` to log in as the different users, that `george` can view Fred's home directory but not create files there; George can view but not edit Fred's readme file; and vagrant cannot list files in or enter Fred's home directory at all.
+Check, by using `su USERNAME` to log in as the different users, that `george` can view Fred's home directory but not create files there; `george` can view but not edit Fred's readme file; and `vagrant` cannot list files in or enter Fred's home directory at all.
 What happens when you try?

 _Of course, vagrant can use sudo to get around all these restrictions.
 Permissions do not protect you from anyone who can become root._

-Also as fred, make a `private` subdirectory in your home folder that no-one but you can access (read, write or execute).
+Also as `fred`, make a `private` subdirectory in your home folder that no-one but you can access (read, write or execute).
 Create a file `secret.txt` in there with `nano private/secret.txt` as user `fred` from Fred's home directory, and put something in it.
+Do not change any permissions on `secret.txt` itself.

 Check as George that you can see the folder itself, but not cd into it nor list the file.
 Check that even knowing the file name (`cat /home/fred/private/secret.txt`) as George doesn't work.